-The exact differentiation between primary and secondary particles is difficult at a receptor site because it depends on a lot of factors such as residence time, precursors etc. Nevertheless, the size-segregated number concentration 390 measurement with the catalytic stripper allows for a rough estimation of primary particles, since these non-volatile particles are expected to consist mainly of refractory black carbon from incomplete combustion processes (Wang et al., 2018), mostly from traffic and wood burning emissions.
-The secondary particles are in this study approximated as the difference between total and non-volatile particles.
-However, this approximation results in an overestimation of the secondary particles, since not all volatile particles necessarily are secondary in nature as
+The exact differentiation between primary and secondary particles is difficult at a receptor site because it depends on a lot of factors such as residence time and precursors.
+Nevertheless, the size-segregated number concentration measurement with the catalytic stripper allows for a rough estimation of primary particles, since these non-volatile particles are expected to consist mainly of refractory black carbon from incomplete combustion processes (Wang et al., 2018), mostly from traffic and wood burning emissions.
+In this study the secondary particles are approximated as the difference between total and non-volatile particles.
+However, this approximation results in an overestimation of the secondary particles, since not all volatile particles are necessarily secondary in nature; for example, traffic also emits primary volatile and semi-volatile UFPs (Baltensperger et al., 2002; Saarikoski et al., 2023).
+In Fig. 3, we show the particle number size distribution data retrieved from the total measurement, the nonvolatile measurement and their difference (secondary particles) for an example day with a strong NPF event (17 February 2021).
+Based on our observation, morning and evening traffic rush hour considerably increases the concentration of non-volatile particles consistent with our expectations that traffic emits black carbon particles.

-- 395 for example traffic also emits primary volatile and semi-volatile UFPs (Baltensperger et al., 2002; Saarikoski et al., 2023).
-In Fig. 3, we show the particle number size distribution data retrieved from the total measurement, the non-volatile measurement, and their difference (secondary particles) for an example day with a strong NPF event (17.02.2021).
-Based on our observation, the morning and evening traffic rush hours considerably increase the concentration of non-volatile particles consistent with our expectations that traffic emits black carbon particles. - 400 Photo-chemically driven NPF starting before noon cause a distinct increase of total UFP concentration (Fig. 3A), which is entirely dominated by volatile particles as expected (see difference plot in Fig. 3C).
-The size distributions of the non-volatile and secondary particles show distinct behavior in which the secondary particles contribute to smaller particles' concentration in the nucleation mode and reach higher diameters because of condensational growth.
-Secondary processes involving condensation facilitate the growth of particles until they reach climate - 405 relevant sizes, where they can contribute to regional scale phenomena e.g., regional NPF and cloud condensation nuclei (Zhou et al., 2021; Dai et al., 2017).
+Photo-chemically driven NPF starting before noon causes a distinct increase of total UFP concentration (Fig. 3a), which is entirely dominated by volatile particles as expected (see difference plot in Fig. 3c).
+The size distributions of the nonvolatile and secondary particles show distinct behavior in which the secondary particles contribute to smaller particles' concentration in the nucleation mode and reach higher diameters because of condensational growth.
+Secondary processes involving condensation facilitate the growth of particles until they reach climate relevant sizes, where they can contribute to regional-scale phenomena, e.g., regional NPF and cloud condensation nuclei (Zhou et al., 2021; Dai et al., 2017).